Choose a book club discussion

 This is the most popular way book clubs operate because of it's laid back style although a bit wild.
 It's a feeding frenzy and chaotic with everyone talking all at once and over each other on how they interpreted the book.
 How do you start?
 Pour the wine and let the good times roll.

-DIY: Type or write out questions related to the novel, print and then cut questions into separate slips of paper.
-Pass out one slip to each person or spread them out on a table for your group to choose the question they would like to answer.
+DIY: Write out questions related to the novel, and then cut the questions into separate slips of paper.
+Pass out one slip to each person or spread them out on a table for your group to choose which question they would like to answer.
 You can even do this before the discussion starts so everyone can get a head start on how they want to answer.

-As soon as the the question has been answered everyone can then join in with their opinions.
+As soon as the question has been answered everyone can then join in with their opinions.

 Come prepared please

 Take notes and or mark passages along your reading way so you will have tons of material to share at discussion time.
-Book tools on Amazon.com are great in helping you keep organized such as an Kindle E-reader, journal for book lovers and sticky notes like below-
+Book tools on Amazon.com are a great way to help you keep organized such as an Kindle E-reader, journal for book lovers and sticky notes like below-

 One leader to rule them all